SyntaxError4Life/Venice.ai-API/README.md

 ---

-### 4. Using Venice AI's Utilities and Arguments
+### 4. Using Venice AI's tools call

-Utilities allow you to add additional features to your inference requests, such as database queries or external script execution.
+Tools call allow you to add additional features to your inference requests, such as database queries or external script execution.
 You can use the `chat.completions.create` method to send requests containing utilities.

 ```python
 from openai import OpenAI